-The miscellaneous species of the other flatfish species category are listed in Table 10.1, and their catches from 1995-2010 are shown in Table 10.2.
-These species are not pursued as fishery targets but are captured in fisheries for other species.
+The miscellaneous species of the other flatfish species category are listed in Table 11.1, and their catches from 1995-2011 are shown in Table 11.2 (with historical ABC and TAC).
+These species are not pursued as fishery targets but are captured in fisheries for other flatfish species and Pacific cod.
 Catch from 1995-2003 were obtained from the NMFS Regional Office "blend" data, and the catch for some species are reported by species and in an aggregate flatfish group.
 The catch estimates for these years were produced by applying the proportional catch, by species, from fishery observer data to the estimated total catch for the aggregate other flatfish group, and adding this total to the catch that was reported by species.
 In the newer catch accounting system (in use since 2003), catches of other flatfish are reported only in an aggregate group, and the catch estimates for these years were produced by applying the proportional catch, by species, from fishery observer data to the estimated total catch of the aggregate group.
-In recent years, starry flounder (Platichthys stellatus) and rex sole (Glyptocephalus zachirus) account for most of the harvest of other flatfish, contributing 91% of the harvest of other flatfish in 2010.
+In recent years, starry flounder (Platichthys stellatus) and rex sole (Glyptocephalus zachirus) account for most of the harvest of other flatfish, contributing 95% of the harvest of other flatfish in 2011.

 Other flatfish fisheries are grouped with Alaska plaice, rock sole, and flathead sole in a single prohibited species group (PSC) classification, with seasonal and total annual allowances of prohibited bycatch applied to the group.
-In past years, this group of fisheries was closed due to the bycatch of halibut (Table 10.3).
+In past years, this group of fisheries was closed due to the bycatch of halibut (Table 11.3).
 In 2007 the other flatfish harvest was subject to 3 closures.
-The first and second seasonal closures were imposed to prohibit further halibut retention, and the annual halibut cap closure as detailed in Table 10.3.
-There were no closures in 2008 and 2009.
+The first and second seasonal closures were imposed to prohibit further halibut retention, and the annual halibut cap closure as detailed in Table 11.3.
+There have been no closures since 2007.